Community Member Procedure For Reporting Code of Conduct Incidents

 - Python Software Foundation - Executive Director

-- Python Software Foundation - Event Manager
+- Python Software Foundation - Code of Conduct WG Chair

-- Python Software Foundation - Director of Infrastructure
+- Python Software Foundation Director

 You can also contact any member of the Python Software Foundation Board of Directors to make a report.
 Certain gatherings and online fora, will have additional lead responders for the purpose of helping address incidents in particular PSF-affiliated spaces.